Virgin Media Leased Line Review

 Leased Line Costs

 One way Virgin Business can be extremely competitive is their pricing.
 They have the ability to create some extremely competitive offers and deals and seem to create them on a more regular basis than their biggest rivals.
-Their most popular offering recently was what they call their DIA lite which gives you up 30Mb symmetrical and dedicated internet for £120pcm in 2018.
+Their most popular offering recently was what they call their DIA lite which gives you up 30Mb symmetrical and dedicated internet for £120pcm.

 Virgin is also part of the government’s gigabit voucher scheme which can save you up to £2500 from your installation cost.
 The best way to save money on your leased line would be to run an impartial comparison and consider all providers, not just the big ones.